How to Create Bootable CentOS USB Stick on Windows

 Downloadsfolder located in your user account.

 Etcher will autoselect the USB drive if only one drive is present.
-Otherwise, if more than one SD cards or USB sticks are attached make sure you have selected the correct USB drive before flashing the image.
+Otherwise, if more than one SD card or USB stick is attached, make sure you have selected the correct USB drive before flashing the image.

 To start the flashing process, click the